theshobhitsingh/CocoMoco.com/README.md

 # CocoMoco Blog Application

-A simple blog application built with Node.js, Express, and EJS.
+A dynamic Blog application built with Node.js, Express, and EJS.
 Users can create, view, edit, and delete posts.

 ## Features